sdhutchins/labrat/README.md

 ## Features

 - Easily use math functions to dilute solutions, calculate molarity, etc.
-- Backup your documents using the command line
+- Backup your documents using the command-line
 - Manage lab inventory using a GUI
-- Create and manage new projects using the command line
+- Create and manage new projects using the command-line

 ## Install